A few statements to get us on the same page

 There are a couple of points to make here, but many do not even think about them when they take a stand on the issue of the Sabbath.
 They get stuck in their personal view and forget to look to see where they are going with their own viewpoint.
 Let's look at those points.

 ?
-It says that Jesus broke the Sabbath!"
-I believe that if you put this phrase in context with the rest of the Bible, you must conclude that the Jews were trying to kill Jesus because He was showing the regular people that the Jews were wrong in their abundant modifications of the Law - their Sabbath, not the Sabbath He created.
+It says that Jesus broke the Sabbath!
+I believe that if you put this phrase in context with the rest of the Bible, you must conclude that the Jews were trying to kill Jesus because He was showing the regular people that the Jews were wrong in their abundant modifications of the Law - their Sabbath.
 He broke their "law", not the Law of God.
-That is, unless you agree with the Pharisees who thought Jesus was wrong to make "Himself equal with God."

 A second point, Jesus said that He was Lord of the Sabbath.
 When you read the few mentions of the Lord's Day in the Word, see if you can figure out when it became another way of saying Sunday.
 My first thought is that if Jesus claimed to be Lord of the Sabbath, why would the Lord's Day be Sunday?
 In some passages, the text is clearly referring to the great and mighty Day of the Lord - or the end of time, a time for judgment and the vengeance of the Lord, and the lifting up of the righteous (Isaiah 13:6